Rent vs. Buy: Long-Term Financial Implications

-American Dream Series: Part 3 of 5
+Rent vs. Buy: Part 3 of 5

-When deciding if buying a home is the right move for you, the first step is to figure out if you can afford the mortgage and all of the other costs associated with homeownership.
+When deciding if buying a home is the right move for you, the first step is to figure out whether you can afford the mortgage rate and all of the other costs associated with homeownership.

-Next, make a list of some of the medium- to long-term goals and responsibilities you have that require money.
+Next, make a list of some of the medium- to long-term goals and responsibilities that require money.
 Will you have kids?
 Will you be supporting elderly parents at some point?
 Do you want to retire early or have dreams of extensive travel?
 All of these have financial implications.
 Remember that saving for your future is just as much a current expense as a mortgage payment, and your income has to support both.

 Speaking of income, will your mortgage payment be so large that it takes two salaries to pay it?
 If so, consider the possibility that one of those salaries could go away or be reduced in the event of a job loss, change of job or even by choice.
-If your aforementioned savings is non-existent, then you could find yourself in a position where you are unable to make the mortgage payments without the help of a rich relative.
+If your aforementioned savings is non-existent, you could find yourself in a position where you are unable to make the mortgage payments without the help of a rich relative.